ezmiller/humanscode/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 ## Easier Column Operations on the Dataset

-In addition to the new Column API, the changes we've deployed also add expressive powe to the standard Dataset API.
+The changes we've deployed also improve the expressive power of Tablecloth's standard Dataset API.
 Previously, if you needed to do something simple like a group by and aggregation on a column in a dataset, the code could become unnecessarily verbose:

 ```
 (defonce stocks